Man gets 11 years in prison for drowning daughter in church

-Man gets 11 years in prison for drowning daughter in churchFriday, October 22, 2021
+Man gets 11 years in prison for drowning daughter in churchThursday, October 21, 2021

 |

-California, USA (AP) — A Northern California man was sentenced to 11 years in prison for the 2016 drowning of his four-year-old daughter in the baptismal pool of a Catholic church.
+SANTA ROSA, California (AP) — A Northern California man was sentenced to 11 years in prison for the 2016 drowning of his 4-year-old daughter in the baptismal pool of a Catholic church.

 Gerardo Mendoza, 47, had been smoking methamphetamine for three days and began believing his two youngest children were “being attacked by evil” when he took them to St John the Baptist Catholic Church in the small California wine country city of Healdsburg on November 20, 2016, authorities have said.